 Nate focused his dissertation on Mennonite fundamentalists, including the founders of the Eastern Mennonite School in 1917.
 One way that Nate describes this project’s contribution highlights grammatical construction.
 Previous scholarship portrayed fundamentalism as infiltrating Mennonitism, positioning the movement as subject and lamenting its influence as detrimental.
 In pursuing an interpretation with more nuance, Nate focused on specific Mennonite leaders, describing them as actors rather than objects – and therefore the subjects of the sentence – who had chosen to engage the broader fundamentalist movement.
 He sees his work on Mennonite fundamentalists as an effort to provide better understanding of a movement whose influence he is personally ambivalent about.

 Dr. Brubaker started her long EMU career in the nursing department, which she chaired for 10 years.
 Recognized for her administrative ability, she was appointed vice president for enrollment management in 1994 and then provost, EMU’s second-highest post, 2000-2008.
 She also served briefly as interim president and at one point took on double duties as music department chair (an area that was her first major in college).
 After that, Brubaker led EMU’s reaccreditation effort with the Southern Association of Colleges and Schools.
-Currently she serves half-time as director of Hartzler Library.
+Currently she serves half-time as director of the Sadie A. Hartzler Library.